 Once you have their A number, you can call the Immigration Court's automated hotline, which is in English and Spanish, and enter their A number to find out when and where their next court date will be.
 The number is: 1-800-898-7180.
-You can also search this information at acis.eoir. justice.gov/en.
 It can take a few days for their A number to be processed into the system.